kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 ## Decision framework

-Before detailing the tech stack it's worth pointing out the framework I used (and continue to use) in the decision making process.
+Before detailing the tech stack it's worth pointing out the guiding principle I used (and continue to use) in the decision making process.
 The overarching goal is this:

 > Reduce the number of developers we need to hire.